sf-wdi-44/intro-ruby/README.md

 ## Ruby as a Second (or 4<sup>th</sup>) Language

 As we learn Ruby, it's important to revisit how we learned our first language and use that to organize the study of our new language.
 Learning our second programming language is a process of translating concepts, expressions, and patterns from our familiar language into our new language.

 Learning our first language involved more identification and comprehension of the knowledge required to implement our first programs.
 We should begin by organizing this knowledge to build a better understanding as we transition to Ruby.

-<details><summary>Note: Why not count HTML and CSS? *click to see more!*</summary>
+<details><summary>Note: Why not count HTML and CSS? <em>click to see more!</em></summary>

 > Neither HTML nor CSS is capable of handling complex calculations alone.
 We couldn't use them to implement a variety of algorithms.
 Formally, computer scientists would say these languages aren't [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness#Non-mathematical_usage).
 The bottom line is that even though HTML and CSS are programming languages, their concepts won't transfer as well to other languages.

 </details>

 ## Discussion Questions